Our Firm Represents Victims of Traumatic Brain Injuries Across Texas and the United States

-The lawyers at Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC, have extensive experience handling traumatic brain injury and hypoxic or ischemic brain injury cases on behalf of individuals and families affected by these catastrophic injuries.
-We recognize that brain injuries can have devastating effects that can change a person’s life forever.
+The personal injury lawyers at Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC, have extensive experience handling traumatic brain injury and hypoxic or ischemic brain injury cases on behalf of individuals and families affected by these catastrophic injuries.
+We recognize that brain damage can have long lasting, devastating effects that can change a person’s life forever.
 In most cases, this type of injury will change the lives of the injured person’s family and loved ones as well.
-As a result, we fight tirelessly to ensure victims recover the maximum amount of compensation they are entitled to.
+As a result, we fight tirelessly to ensure head injury victims recover the maximum amount of compensation they are entitled to.